 The Company believes that a variety of tenures on our Board helps to provide an effective mix of deep knowledge and new perspectives.
-As of April 30, 2016, the tenure of our Board was as follows:
+The current tenure of our Board is as follows:

 The biographies below set forth information about each of the nominees for director, including each such person's specific experience, qualifications, attributes and skills that led our Board to conclude that such nominee/director should serve on our Board.
-The process undertaken by the Nominating and Corporate Governance Committee in recommending qualified director candidates is described below under "Corporate Governance-Board Committees".
-Nominating and Corporate Governance Committee".
+The process undertaken by the Nominating and Corporate Governance Committee in recommending qualified director candidates is described below under "Corporate Governance-Board Committees-Nominating and Corporate Governance Committee."